 German positions on 27th May 1940.
 From ‘Dunkirk -German Operations in France 1940‘ by Hans-Adolf Jacobsen

 Belgian surrender – 27th May

-Also on 27th May, the B.E.F’s situation deteriorated dramatically.
 There had been numerous developments across the entire Flanders battlefield.
-The Belgian King Leopold III had announced his intention to surrender to German forces and as a result of the Belgian collapse, the British escape corridor to the North-east had suddenly became extremely vulnerable.
+Also on 27th May, the B.E.F’s situation deteriorated dramatically after the Belgian King Leopold III had announced his intention to surrender to German forces and as a result of the Belgian collapse, the British escape corridor to the North-east had suddenly became extremely vulnerable.